Vyral/base-template/_drafts/how-do-you-position-yourself-to-win.md

 {% include youtube.html %}

+<center><em>We’re sharing the major ways you can win in the real estate market right now!</em></center>

-As we head toward the end of the year, how do you position yourself so you can win?
+<br>As we head toward the end of the year, how do you position yourself so you can win?
 I enjoy getting excellent deals.
 I’m sure you do too. **So how can someone win in today’s market?**

 First of all, don’t be scared.
 The holidays are coming up and it’s a stressful time for everyone with all the running around.
 However, there’s so much opportunity out there, especially when you’re looking at buying a new construction home.
 Those builders are giving incentives away like crazy because they want to close by the end of the year.